-The most traditional form of the game, test cricket is usually played over five days (sometimes four).
+The most traditional form of the game, test cricket is usually played over 5 days (sometimes 4).
 It’s considered the pinnacle of the game, with only twelve nations granted test status.
-The pace of play is slow, with batsman eager to wear down their opponent’s bowlers and create a big total run score.
+The pace of play is slow, with batsmen eager to wear down their opponent’s bowlers and create a big total run score.

-On the other hand, your money can be tied up for long time with test cricket betting.
-Rain is always a threat too, with nailed on results sometimes finishing as a draw as play gets suspended.
+On the other hand, your money can be tied up for a long time with test cricket betting.
+Rain is always a threat too, with nailed-on results sometimes finishing as a draw as play gets suspended.
 Conditions can change throughout the match, potentially throwing any solid pre-match research out the window.
 Instances like the follow-on can also hurt certain bets.
-For example, if you backed a player to score over 100 runs in a test but their team only bats once then you’re left short changed.
+For example, if you backed a player to score over 100 runs in a test but their team only bats once then you’re left short-changed.

 One-Day Internationals (ODIs)

-Starting out in 1971, 50 over matches were created when England and Australia’s test match was declared a washout.
-The two sides played a one-off limited over match and the format stuck.
+Starting out in 1971, 50-over matches were created when England and Australia’s test match was declared a washout.
+The 2 sides played a one-off limited-over match and the format stuck.

 Unlike test Cricket, there is a World Cup to decide the strongest nation.
-10 countries take part in a month long tournament that occurs every four years.
+10 countries take part in a month-long tournament that occurs every 4 years.
 Here are the previous winners:

 Should rain interrupt a match and reduce the number of overs, the Duckworth-Lewis method is introduced to calculate the chasing team’s target.
 This is a complex method, which can throw all pre-match calculations into disarray.
 Additionally, The shorter form of the game allows for more shocks – which can be positive or negative depending on how you bet.

-The shortest form of the game, T20s were introduced in 2003 to help spread cricket around the world.
-The quick format makes for great viewing, with batsman trying to slog the ball over the boundary and regularly giving away cheap wickets.
+The shortest form of the game, T20s was introduced in 2003 to help spread cricket around the world.
+The quick format makes for great viewing, with batsmen trying to slog the ball over the boundary and regularly giving away cheap wickets.

 Much like the ODIs, there is a World Cup for T20 cricket which follows a similar structure to decide the best nation.
 Batting averages and overall totals are much lower, with run chases often going right down to the last over – or even the last ball.
-A perfect example being West Indies winning the 2016 World Cup with four straight sixes in the final over:
+A perfect example is West Indies winning the 2016 World Cup with 4 straight 6′ in the final over.